Catagen/Newfla/README.md

 # Newfla
-Simple python script for quickly creating a Flask project structure set up with a virtual environment containing Redis, Bootstrap and moment.
+Simple python script for quickly creating a Flask project structure set up with a virtual environment containing Redis, Bootstrap, Moment and the packagages of your choice.

 ###Requirements to run the script
 * Python 3.X